Manojkl/Cost_To_Consumers-CTC/AGI/BenchmarkBot/Readme.md

 - In coding, benchmark to test the consistent, error free code generation on general task or specific task
 - End user experience test
 - Complex task handling benchmarks for llm
+- Adjust temperature and other parameters dynamically based on the task